Baraghida

 Baraghida (براغيدة) is a village in northern Aleppo Governorate, northwestern Syria.
-Located halfway between Azaz and al-Rai, some 45 km north of the city of Aleppo and 4 km south of the border to the Turkish province of Kilis, the village administratively belongs to Nahiya Sawran in Azaz District.
+Located halfway between Azaz and al-Rai, some 45 km north of the city of Aleppo and 4 km south of the border to the Turkish province of Kilis.
+The village administratively belongs to Nahiya Sawran in Azaz District.
 Nearby localities include Kafr Ghan 3 km to the west, Dudiyan 7 km to the east and Sawran 8 km to the south.

 Demographics

 In the 2004 census, Baraghida had a population of 995.
+The village is inhabited by Turkmen.
 In late 19th century, traveler Martin Hartmann noted Baraghida as a Turkish village of 10 houses, then located in the Ottoman nahiyah of Azaz-i Turkman.